ray-project/ray/doc/source/cluster/configure-manage-dashboard.md

 #### Troubleshooting

-##### Using Ray configurations in Grafana with Homebrew on macOS X

-Homebrew installs Grafana as a service that is automatically launched for you.
-Therefore, to configure these services, you cannot simply pass in the config files as command line arguments.

-Instead, update the `/usr/local/etc/grafana/grafana.ini` file so that it matches the contents of `/tmp/ray/session_latest/metrics/grafana/grafana.ini`.

-You can then start or restart the services with `brew services start grafana` and `brew services start prometheus`.

 ##### Grafana dashboards are not embedded in the Ray dashboard
 If you're getting an error that says `RAY_GRAFANA_HOST` is not setup despite having set it up, check that:
 * You've included the protocol in the URL (e.g., `http://your-grafana-url.com` instead of `your-grafana-url.com`).